 By Daina Grace, Executive Director, Texas Water Quality Association, email@example.com

-Our members initially joined together to secure their right to install water treatment equipment professionally and without excessive cost to the consumer.
-We continue to work today as a unified entity, even if we are competitors in the marketplace, to provide a well-trained, professional workforce that benefits not only our association members, but all citizens in the state of Texas.
+As a reminder, our members initially joined together to secure their right to install water treatment equipment professionally and without excessive cost to the consumer.
+We continue to work today as a unified entity, even if we are competitors in the marketplace, to provide a well-trained, professional workforce that benefits not only our Association members, but all citizens in the state of Texas.

 To submit additional questions, comments or future regional updates, please email the WQP editorial team at firstname.lastname@example.org.